Find a Course

 Somerset Rugby Referees Society work closely with the RFU & the Local Delivery Team who provide new referee courses.
 The RFU has a wide range of Match Official courses, whether you’ve never picked up the whistle before or you have years of experience.

-England Rugby Referee Award (ERRA)
+England Rugby Ready2 Referee

 Advanced Match Official Award (AMOA)